-(1) For the purposes of clarifying terms used in ORS 656.027:
+For the purposes of clarifying terms used in ORS 656.027:

-(a1) A "worker engaged in household domestic service by private employment contract" includes a worker in the direct employment of the owner of the private home.
-As used in this rule, "owner of the private home" means:
+(1) A "worker engaged in household domestic service by pPp rivate employment contract" includes means a contract under which a worker in theis directly employedment of by the owner of the private home.
+As used in this section rule, "owner of the private home" means:

-(Aa) Any person who occupies and owns, leases, or rents the private home;
+(a) Any person who occupies and owns, leases, or rents the private home;

-(Bb) Any person related by blood, marriage, or Oregon registered domestic partnership to that a person described under subsection (1)(a) of this rule; or
+(b) Any person related by blood, marriage, or Oregon registered domestic partnership to a person described under subsection (1)(a) of this rule; or

-(Cc) Any person who, by direction of that a person described under subsection (1)(a) of this rule, or by order of a court, has become responsible for managing the household affairs of that person;
+(c) Any person who, by direction of a person described under subsection (1)(a) of this rule, or by order of a court, has become responsible for managing the household affairs of that person.